BuranCodes/Fun-Little-Projects/README.md

  A collection of the fun little projects anyone can post and write here!
  ### Rule:
  - Your source file has to have your (user)name and name of the program or a short description.

+ #### C:
+ - Learning about command line arguments.
+Number of arguments, the argument supplied.

  #### C++:
 - Deleting a string's character step by step until empty and then adding back characters until normal again (concatenation basically).
 - Basic string censor with regex